newrelic/entity-definitions/docs/relationship_synthesis.md

 associated with the GUID.
 This can be accomplished by providing a second field that either specifies a hardcoded value for the entity type or retrieves it from an existing attribute.

-In the following definition, you'll find an instance of a hardcoded used in the source relationship, as well as an example of using an attribute in the target relationship.
+In the following definition, you'll find an instance of a hardcoded entity type used in the source relationship, as well as an example of using an attribute to define the entity type in the target relationship.

 Example: